Learn About Rankings From An SEO Specialist

 Moving Forward With What You've Learned

 RankBrain's role in the SEO process doesn't mean that everything you've done to optimize your website gets thrown out the window.
-Every high authority link that leads back to your website, every page of well crafted, keyword focused content, and all of your hard work sending out social signals, creating online videos, and maintaining your website catalog still matters and will still greatly benefit you as you move forward with your new SEO knowledge.
+Every high authority link that leads back to your website, every page of well crafted, keyword focused content, and all of your hard work sending out social signals and posts, creating online videos, and maintaining your website catalog still matters and will still greatly benefit you as you move forward with your new SEO knowledge.